Jalen Milroe

-Jalen Milroe (born December 13, 2002) is an American football quarterback for the Alabama Crimson Tide.
+Jalen Oluwaseun Isaiah Milroe (born December 13, 2002) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and won the 2024 William V. Campbell Trophy.
+Milroe was selected by the Seahawks in the third round of the 2025 NFL draft.

-High school career

-Milroe attended Tompkins High School in Katy, Texas.
+Early life

+Milroe was born into a military family; his father Quentin served in the Marine Corps in the Iraq War and his mother Lola worked in the medical field for the Navy.
+Milroe's family moved to Katy, Texas when he was three, and he attended Tompkins High School in Katy.
 As a junior, he threw for 2,689 yards and 29 touchdowns adding an additional eight touchdowns rushing and 378 yards.
 In 2020 as a senior, he passed for 1,136 yards and 13 touchdowns.
 During his high school career, Milroe tallied 3,825 passing yards, 559 rushing yards, and 53 total touchdowns leading Tompkins to over 30 wins in three seasons.
 He originally committed to Texas before deciding to switch to the University of Alabama.

 College career

+2021 season

-During his freshman year at Alabama, Milroe was the backup to sophomore quarterback Bryce Young throughout the 2021 season.
-As a result Milroe was redshirted.
-During the season he appeared in four games completing three passes for 41 yards and a touchdown, while rushing for 57 yards on 15 carries.
-He began the 2022 season remaining the backup to Bryce Young.
+Milroe was the backup to sophomore quarterback Bryce Young throughout the 2021 season.
+As a result, Milroe was redshirted.
+During the season he appeared in four games completing three passes for 41 yards and a touchdown while rushing for 57 yards on 15 carries.

+2022 season

+Milroe began the 2022 season as the backup to Young again.
 In Alabama's Spring Game, Milroe completed 11 passes for 149 yards and a touchdown.
 In his first appearance of the season, he recorded eight completions, 76 yards, a touchdown, and an interception.
-He would make minor appearances in relief against Louisiana Monroe and Vanderbilt, before he would take over as the quarterback in week four against Arkansas after an injury to Bryce Young.
-Milroe would throw and rush for a touchdown each, leading Alabama to a 49–26 victory.
-One week later, he would make his first career start against Texas A&M, throwing for three touchdowns and recording three turnovers in a 24–20 win.
+He made minor appearances in relief against Louisiana Monroe and Vanderbilt before he took over as the quarterback in week four against Arkansas after an injury to Young.
+Milroe threw and rushed for a touchdown each, leading Alabama to a 49–26 victory.
+One week later, he made his first career start against Texas A&M, throwing for three touchdowns and recording three turnovers in a 24–20 win.